Brightcells/pysnippets/README.rst

 list::

-    In [1]: import pysnippets.listsnippets as lsn
+    In [1]: from pysnippets import listsnippets as lsn

     In [2]: lsn.all([1, 2, 3], [1, 2])
     Out[2]: True